-The ESA’s Cryosat mission has been watching the Arctic sea ice with a high degree of precision ever since it was launched in 2010 to monitor the changes in thickness and shape of polar ice.
+The ESA’s Cryosat mission has been watching the Arctic sea ice with a high degree of precision ever since it was launched in 2010 to monitor the changes in the thickness and shape of polar ice.
 It’s taken two years for scientists to tackle the amount of data that Cryosat generated.

 They reported an unprecedented view of the seasonal growth and retreat of sea ice spanning the entire Arctic basin.
 They also released a map showing the difference in height across the Greenland ice sheet.